 Bicycling and Hiking

 The Chesapeake & Ohio National Historic Park canal towpath passes through Brunswick, Cumberland to the west and Washington to the east.
 Camp along the way or enjoy day trip itineraries.
 Both hikers and bikers are welcome.
 Bring your own bike or rent one for the day from River and Trail Outfitters.
-Wildlife is abundant along the towpath including many species of native birds which include bald eagles and blue herons.
+Wildlife is abundant along the towpath including many species of native birds such as bald eagles and blue herons.
 Ample free parking is available in Brunswick in the MARC train lot which is just a few hundred feet from the entrance to the park.
-Downtown Brunswick is bike friendly with plenty of bike racks, a bike washing station, bike shop, and numerous places to find food, drink, and supplies.
+Downtown Brunswick is bike-friendly with plenty of bike racks, a bike washing station, bike shop, and numerous places to find food, drink, and supplies.